verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Sample-Level-QC.md

 --numWorkers=40 \
 --basesPerShard=1000000 \
 --datasetId=3049512673186936334 \
---gvcf \
+--nonVariantSegments \
---allContigs
+--allReferences
 ```

 Note that there are several IBS calculators from which to choose.
 Use the `--callSimilarityCalculatorFactory` to switch between them.

 To run the job on a different dataset, change the variant set id for the `--datasetId` id parameter.
-(Also, remove the `--gvcf` parameter if the data is not in gVCF format.)
+(Also, remove the `--nonVariantSegments` parameter if the data does not contain them.)

 To gather the results into a single file:
 ```